prediktech/smarti-docs/docs/jobs/assessor-review.md

 After close, the new version with new submissions will be displayed.
 The new version will have the results, open actions and open evidence records copied over to the new version.

 ## Review Steps
-- Submission review meeting is scheduled between the assessor and accountable person to confirm the results, actions created and evidence provided.
+- Submission review meeting is scheduled between the assessor and accountable user to confirm the results, actions created and evidence provided.
 - During the review question responses may be adjusted, actions created, comments added and evidence supplied.
 - The question can be rejected if the required information is not currently available, with an action then created as a reminder to close the gap.
 - After the review the actions created are the plan for the next iteration of the assessment.